Ice Hockey Equipment List

 Stickhandling balls are used for off-ice training (often referred to as dryland activities).
 Players use stickhandling balls to practice moving the puck back and forth and to improve their dangle technique and deking abilities.
-Stickhandling balls normally cost south of $10.
+Stickhandling balls normally cost less than $10.

 According to the NHL Rulebook, all players must be equipped with the following: